 Obverse features the image of Winged Victory, a symbol of Mexican resistance to Spanish colonial control.
 Winged Victory is inspired by the same Goddess of Liberty as America’s symbol of Lady Liberty, but features a crown wreath in one hand and broken chains in the other.
 The background includes the twin volcanic peaks of Popocatepetl and Iztaccihuatl.

-Another factor to take into account when purchasing gold instruments is whether to buy new freshly-minted products or to look for relatively cheaper secondary-market gold goods.
-Like any other product or commodity, most everyone automatically prefers shiny and new.
+Another factor to take into account when purchasing silver instruments is whether to buy new, freshly-minted products or to look for relatively cheaper secondary-market silver goods.
+Like any other product or commodity, everyone automatically prefers shiny and new over "second hand."
 Moreover, there is a widespread myth among some investors that secondary-market precious metals products have a lower resale value because of their condition and lack of finish.
-Depending on the sentiment and market condition when the investor is looking to sell, this is not always the case.
-However, collectors who treasure gold coins for their collectible value will, in most cases, prefer mint condition and near-perfect or perfect graded gold coins.
+Nonetheless, in reality, brand-new silver bars and rounds in perfect condition sell at the same rates (considering equal silver weight and purity) as their secondary market counterparts do.
+However, collectors who treasure silver coins for their collectible value will, in most cases, prefer mint condition and near-perfect condition coins.

 Bullion coins are minted from precious metal, usually gold or silver, and bought for investment purposes from major banks, coin dealers, brokerage firms, and precious metal dealers.
 Their value is based on their gold or silver bullion content.
 Prices fluctuate daily, depending on the price of gold and silver in the world markets.
 Perhaps the best-known bullion coins are the American Gold Eagle, the Canadian Maple Leaf, the Australian Gold Nugget, and the South African Krugerrand.